In MN, this program is formerly known as Supervision Part I: Fundamentals of Leadership

-- Introduce change and gain employee acceptance.
+- Apply the psychology of change and strategies to introduce change and gain employee acceptance.

 Who Should Attend: